dbcli/pgcli/docs/pages/asking_for_input.rst

 Adding a bottom toolbar
 -----------------------

-Adding a bottom toolbar is as easy as passing a ``get_bottom_toolbar_tokens`` function to :func:`~prompt_toolkit.shortcuts.prompt`.
+Adding a bottom toolbar is as easy as passing a ``bottom_toolbar`` function to :func:`~prompt_toolkit.shortcuts.prompt`.
 The function is called every time the prompt is rendered (at least on every key stroke), so the bottom toolbar can be used to display dynamic information.
 It should return formatted text or a list of ``(style, text)`` tuples.
 The toolbar is always erased when the prompt returns.

 .. code:: python